atom-antimatter/antimatterwebnew/VOICE_AGENT_SETUP.md

 ## API Costs

-The OpenAI Realtime API charges per audio minute:
-- Input audio: $0.06 / minute
-- Output audio: $0.24 / minute
+Hume EVI charges based on usage.
+Check the [Hume Pricing Page](https://hume.ai/pricing) for current rates.

-Monitor your usage in the [OpenAI Dashboard](https://platform.openai.com/usage).
+Monitor your usage in the [Hume Dashboard](https://platform.hume.ai/).

 ## Security Notes

 - Never commit `.env.local` to version control
-- API keys are kept server-side
+- API credentials are kept server-side
-- Ephemeral tokens expire after the session
+- Access tokens are short-lived and expire automatically
+- WebSocket connections use secure WSS protocol
-- WebRTC connections are encrypted end-to-end
+- Audio data is encrypted in transit

 ## Support

 For issues or questions about the voice agent implementation:
 - Check the browser console for error messages
-- Review the OpenAI Realtime API docs: https://platform.openai.com/docs/models/gpt-realtime
+- Review the Hume EVI docs: https://docs.hume.ai/
 - Contact the Antimatter AI team at clients@antimatterai.com